What is James Protocols?

 The framework was build as a generic one, so its not bound to any socket implementation.
 This make it possible to use it with NIO or IO Frameworks.

-The framework is currently used by James Server in conjunction with Netty to provide a high performant and extensible SMTP Server.
+The framework is currently used by James Server in conjunction with Netty to provide a high performance and extensible SMTP, POP3 and IMAP4 Server.

-At the moment only the SMTP protocol is included, but others will follow.
+At the moment those 3 standard mail protocols are included, but others will follow.

 The source code page contains information on how to develop with James Protocols.